 You should find out as much as you can about the costs of the accommodation before you agree to move in or sign anything.
 This includes:

-- whether the bills are shared with other people.
+- are the bills shared with other people?

 Use a budget planner to work out if you can afford the accommodation.

 How much you have to pay in advance